There are many services and approaches required for infertility treatments. This section offers definitions of those most commonly used by ARMS.

 Recurrent miscarriage or recurrent pregnancy loss (RPL) is the occurrence of repeated pregnancies that end in miscarriage of the fetus, usually before 20 weeks of gestation.
 RPL affects about 0.34% of women who conceive.
 Recurrent pregnancy loss or recurrent miscarriage is the occurrence of 3 consecutive spontaneous miscarriages (spontaneous abortions).
 The majority (85%) of women who have had two miscarriages will conceive and carry normally afterwards, so statistically the occurrence of three abortions is regarded as “habitual.”
 There are various causes for RPL including uterine malformation conditions, propensity for blood clots, gene/chromosomal problems in one or both partners, endocrine disorders such as thyroid or diabetes, immune factors, ovarian age and infection among others.

-A measurement of the proportion of sperm cells that have damaged DNA.
+Sperm chromatin structure assay is a measurement of the proportion of sperm cells that have damaged DNA.
 Fewer than 15% is consistent with normal fertility; 15%-30% can result in sub-fertility; and more than 30% may cause sterility or recurrent miscarriage.

-This process involves the doctor inserting a small tube into the cervical canal.
+The sonohyseterosalpingogram/hysterosalpingogram (HSG) process involves the doctor inserting a small tube into the cervical canal.
 Dye or fluid is inserted through the tube and travels into the uterus and fallopian tubes.
 An x-ray or ultrasound screen is used to see the progression of the dye as it fills the uterus and moves through the tubes.
 If either or both tubes are blocked or scarred, this test will help to make that diagnosis.

 Sperm quality/type of specimen